duy07t1k23cht/notebook/docs/blog/posts/interview/soft-skills-eval.md

         - Focus on the steps you took to correct it and prevent it from happening again.
         - Highlight the positive outcome or what you learned from the experience.
     !!! quote "Example Answer"
-        I made a mistake by overlooking a critical bug in the code that caused a delay in the project.
+        I made a mistake by overlooking a debugging code block that significantly affected the product's performance.
 As soon as I realized it, I informed my team and took responsibility.
-I immediately worked on fixing the bug and suggested a more rigorous testing process to prevent future issues.
-The project was delayed slightly, but we delivered a higher-quality product, and I learned the importance of thorough testing.
+I promptly worked on fixing the code and suggested a more rigorous testing process to prevent future issues.
+I also learned the importance of thorough testing in the product lifecycle.

-??? question "Give me an example of how you've worked as part of a team."
-    !!! tip
-        - Provide a specific example that highlights your collaboration skills.
-        - Mention your role in the team and how you contributed to its success.
-        - Highlight the outcome of the teamwork.
-    !!! quote "Example Answer"
-        In my last project, I worked as part of a cross-functional team to develop a new feature for our application.
-My role was to integrate the backend functionality while collaborating closely with frontend developers and designers.
-By holding regular meetings and maintaining clear communication, we were able to launch the feature on time, and it received positive feedback from users.

 ??? question "What is the most helpful piece of feedback you've ever received about yourself?"
     !!! tip